Young Alumni Chapter

 Opportunities for Networking:

-We create a fun and engaging environment with other UNM alumni with events such as the New Graduate Reception, Homecoming receptions, family-oriented events, Beer and Baseball, Lobos Coast To Coast, Professional Development events, and the Dinner for 12 Lobos.
+We create a fun and engaging environment with other UNM alumni with events such as the New Grad Bash, Homecoming receptions, family-oriented events, Beer and Baseball, Lobos Coast To Coast, Professional Development events, and the Dinner for 12 Lobos.

 We provide workshop opportunities and guidance in the areas of personal finance and investment, career development and the life skills involved in transitioning from student to alum.